Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

 Since the state is a mutable reference, we can simply mutate it to be ``Smashed``, preventing anyone from inserting any more GTU.

-Lastly we need to transfer the amount of GTU on the balance of our current piggy bank (smart contract instance).
+Lastly we need to empty the piggy bank.
+To do that, we transfer all the GTU of the smart-contract instance to an account.

-To transfer some amount of GTU from a smart contract instance, we create an action for a simple transfer, again using the generic ``A``.
+To transfer GTU from a smart contract instance we create an action for a simple transfer, again using the generic ``A``.
-To construct a simple transfer, we need to provide the address of the receiving account and the amount to include in the transfer.
+To construct a simple transfer we need to provide the address of the receiving account and the amount to be transferred.
 In our case the receiver is the owner of the piggy bank and the amount is the entire balance of the piggy bank.